metrasynth/radiant-voices/docs/sunvox-file-format.rst

 ..  note::

-    You can use Radiant Voices to inspect the IFF structure of a SunVox file::
+    You can use Radiant Voices to quickly inspect the IFF structure of a SunVox file::

         $ python -m rv.lib.iff myproject.sunvox